 The UK has unpredictable weather to say the least, which means our windscreen wipers play an important role in maintaining our safety on the road.
 Wiper blades are essential for seeing the road ahead in wet conditions and they also clear stray leaves, salt and other debris that blows into your line of vision.

-However, over time, the effectiveness of wiper blades deteriorates, so you’ll definitely need to replace them at some point.
+However, over time, the effectiveness of wiper blades deteriorates, and you’ll need to replace them when this happens.
 We’ve put together this handy guide to help you understand when to replace your wipers and how to fit your new blades.

 How will I know when to replace wiper blades?

 A tell-tale sign that windscreen wipers need replacing is when they begin to smear or leave streaks across your windscreen.
 They may even be making a screeching sound or start juddering.

 What kind of windscreen wipers do I need?